arnabberawork/arnabbera-tech.github.io/index.md

 ## About Me {#about}

-As a technology professional with over 8 years of experience, I bring expertise in AI, ML, and Integration Technologies to solve complex business challenges.
-Currently, I am pursuing a master's in Machine Learning and Artificial Intelligence from IIIT Bangalore and Liverpool John Moores University.
+With over 8 years of experience, I specialize in API integration and AI/ML, delivering innovative solutions for complex technical challenges.
+As an API and Integration Specialist, I have led large-scale projects, improving system interoperability and reducing deployment times.

+I design intelligent systems that automate workflows, enhance decision-making, and provide actionable insights.
+Passionate about optimization and innovation, I thrive at creating scalable, data-driven solutions that drive operational excellence and measurable business impact.

 ---